Trent — solo full-stack operator

 - Product thinker first.
 Engineering is downstream of product strategy.
 I look at pricing, segmentation, and user psychology before I think about stacks or frameworks.

 - Shipped, not prototyped.
-10+ products in real production with real users and real uptime constraints.
-Most of them are still live and operating.
+Products in real production with real users and real uptime constraints.
+Most are still live and operating.

 Why the breadth matters

-I am most useful when a team needs product ownership across an entire system — not a specialist who hands off to other specialists.
+I am most useful when a team needs product ownership across an entire system rather than a specialist role.
 The right spot for me is product leadership at the intersection of e-commerce, subscriptions, and physical-digital products, or applied technical work in mission-driven organizations.

 Looking at my work?